Primary Navigation Mobile

 Designed with versatility at its forefront, there’s an awful lot to like about the Vax Blade 4 Pet & Car.
 The slick design of the main body ensures it's easy to hold and use around the car, nowhere near as heavy as the listed 3.1 kg.

 The Blade 4 really stands out because of the magnitude of useful attachments it ships with.
 There are the usual floor and mini-powered brush heads, as well as a crevice and brush head.
-Then there’s the exceptional flexible head that really made navigating under car seats a breeze.
+Then there’s the exceptionally flexible head that really made navigating under car seats a breeze.

 Best of all, this flexible head carries power, meaning the mini motorised head can be used with it, which is a rarity for vacuum cleaners.
 It’s an excellent feature and really improved my cleaning.
 While the mini motorised brush head was too upright to feel comfortable to use in the car, the fact it could be used on every inch was exceptional.